 Show all 4 images

 A varied hike along the Ova dal Fuorn.
-Especially in the first section between Il Fuorn and car park 7, the contrast between a wet alpine mixed forest and a dry mountain pine forest is impressively evident.
-The second section between the former parking lot 7 and the finish at Buffalora follows for the most part the Ofenpass road, whose noise emissions unfortunately impair the experience of nature.
+Especially in the first section between Il Fuorn and car park 7, the contrast between a humid alpine mixed forest and a dry mountain pine forest is impressive.
+The second section between the former car park 7 and the finish at Buffalora largely follows the Ofenpass road, whose noise emissions unfortunately affect the experience of nature.

 Note: Dogs are not allowed in the Swiss National Park, not even on a leash.
 For more information and all protections, see nationalpark.ch/schutzbestimmungen.

 144 Emergency call, first aid

 1414 Mountain rescue REGA

 The route starts directly at the Postbus stop Il Fuorn (P6) (1794 m above sea.M level), opposite the Hotel Parc Naziunal Il Fuorn.
 This is also where the nature trail begins.